 2.2.11.1 Calibration.
 Every AT laboratory system should be calibrated in a radon calibration chamber at least once every 12 months.
 Determination of a calibration factor requires exposure of ATs to a known radon concentration in a radon exposure chamber.
 These calibration exposures are to be used to obtain or verify the conversion factor between net tracks per unit area and radon concentration.
-Participation in EPA's former National Radon Proficiency Program (RPP) did not satisfy the need for annual calibration, as this Program was a proficiency test rather than an internal calibration.
+Participation in the EPA National Radon Measurement Proficiency Program does not satisfy the need for annual calibration, as this Program is a proficiency test rather than an internal calibration.
 The following guidance is provided to manufacturers and suppliers of AT services as minimum requirements in determining the calibration factor.

-ATs should be exposed in a radon chamber at several different radon concentrations or exposure levels similar to those found in the tested buildings (a minimum of three different concentrations).

-A minimum of 10 detectors should be exposed at each level.

-A calibration factor should be determined for each batch or sheet of detector material received from the material supplier.
+- ATs should be exposed in a radon chamber at several different radon concentrations or exposure levels similar to those found in the tested buildings (a minimum of three different concentrations). - A minimum of 10 detectors should be exposed at each level. - A calibration factor should be determined for each batch or sheet of detector material received from the material supplier.
 Alternatively, calibration factors may be established from several sheets, and these factors extended to detectors from sheets exhibiting similar sensitivities (within pre-established tolerance limits).